mariosubspace/c-sharp-wiki/README.md

 # Processes, AppDomains, and Object Contexts

-A process is, of course, a running program.
-Windows processes are split up into several logical sections.
-Each process has a _primary thread_ which is created when entering `Main()`.
+### Processes

-The `System.Diagnostics` namespace defines a number of types that allow you to programmatically interact with processes and various diagnostic-related types.
+The `System.Diagnostics` namespace defines a number of types that allow you to programmatically interact with Windows processes and various diagnostic-related types.
 The `System.Diagnostics.Process` class defines several useful methods and fields for interacting with a Windows process.
 This is pretty neat, you can look up and control pretty much any process.
 Some things you can access with `Process` are things like its PID, Name, Threads, Modules (`*.dll` and `*.exe`), and more.

+Each process has a _primary thread_ which is created when entering `Main()`.

+### AppDomains

+A Windows Process does not directly run an executable, instead applications run within an _application domain_.
+Application domains are logical partitions for assemblies and executables that are independent from one-another.
+A process can host several application domains, though, usually only the _default application domain_ is needed.
+The default domain is created automatically for a .NET executable.
+You can interact with application domains through the `System.AppDomain` class.

+### Object Contexts

+Each application domain also contains logical containers called _contexts_.
+These provide a context for certain objects to run under.

+* The default context is _context 0_.
+* _Context-agile_ objects do not demand special contextual treatment.
+* _Context-bound_ objects need special contextual treatment.

+Context-bound objects have two main requirements.
+The first is that they are marked with an attribute from a special class of .NET attributes called _context attributes_.
+These attributes derive from the `ContextAttribute` base class.
+The other requirement is that the object derives from `ContextBoundObject`.
+Otherwise, the CLR might move the objects outside of its required context.

 # Pointer Types

-Though rarely used in C# developement, you can actually use pointers.
+Though rarely used in C# development, you can actually use pointers.

 To use you need to:
 * Define the `/unsafe` flag on compilation: `csc /unsafe *.cs`